docker/kitematic/CONTRIBUTING.md

 Thanks for contributing and supporting the Kitematic project!

-Before you fil an issue or a pull request, quickly read of the following tips on how to keep development of the project awesome for all of the contributors:
+Before you file an issue or a pull request, read the following tips on how to keep development of the project awesome for all of the contributors:

 ## Table of Contents